MuhammadIrsyad123/Kiratech_Assignment/README.txt

 INSTRUCTIONS (assuming Python, django, and djangorestframework already installed in your machine)

-1. Download the "Django Inventory Assignment - Kiratech" project folder from github repository.
+1. Download the project folder from github repository.

 2. Press Windows + R key to and type cmd to open Command Promt terminal.